decyphertek-io/decyphertek/docs/FireZone.md

     $ sudo vim /etc/firezone/firezone.rb
     <OR>
     # You can delete the firezone@localhost user as long as you promote another user as admin.
+    # Except the following command - sudo firezone-ctl create-or-reset-admin - can regenerate a local login.

 Adding Users
 ------------